Hinchinbrook, New South Wales

 Hinchinbrook is a suburb of Sydney, in the state of New South Wales, Australia.
 Hinchinbrook is located 35 kilometres south-west of the Sydney central business district, in the local government area of the City of Liverpool.
 It is bordered by Hoxton Park and Green Valley.

 The main shopping precinct features the Valley Plaza.
 Schools include Hoxton Park High School, Hinchinbrook Public School, Good Samaritan Catholic College and James Busby High School.

-It is also homes to various clubs, such as the Uruguyan Social Sporting Club.
+It is also homes to various clubs, such as the Uruguayan Social Sporting Club.
 Population has boomed as a result of new housing developments.
 New facilities have been developed to cater for the area, most notably the M7 Motorway.

 History

 Hinchinbrook is quite a new suburb, having only been formed in 1986 from what was then the southern part of Green Valley and the northern part of Hoxton Park.
 Its name comes from Hinchinbrook Creek which runs through the suburb.
 The creek was named after a property in adjacent Cecil Hills which had belonged to former Supreme Court Judge Barron Field, who in turn had named the property after the English estate of John Montagu, 4th Earl of Sandwich.

 A Hinchinbrook Post Office was open from 1 August 1883 until 1885.